danielsagi/kube-dnsspoof/README.md

 # Kube-Dnsspoof

-Kube-dnsspoof is a POC for the possibility of DNS spoofing in certain circumstances on kubernetes clusters.
+Kube-dnsspoof is a POC for DNS spoofing in kubernetes clusters.
 This exploit runs with minimum capabilities, on default installations of kuberentes.

 This repository contains all files and related code for running this exploit.